 All reports must be made to the Health and Safety Executive (HSE).
-The normal method of reporting is now ONLINE.
+The normal method of reporting is now via the HSE Website reporting form.
 Nevertheless, fatal/specified and major incidents only can be reported by phone.
-Full details can be found on the HSE's 'How to make a RIDDOR report' webpage.
+Full details can be found on the HSE Website - how to make a RIDDOR report webpage.

 When to act?